redux-saga/redux-saga/docs/api/README.md

 ### `put(action)`

 Creates an Effect description that instructs the middleware to dispatch an action to the Store.
-This effect is non-blocking and any errors that are thrown downstream (e.g. in a reducer) will not bubble back into the saga.
+This is similar to calling `dispatch` directly on the action; your Store will be synchronously updated unless you have other middlewares with asynchronous flows that delay the propagation of the action.
+Downstream errors will be bubbled up.

 - `action: Object` - [see Redux `dispatch` documentation for complete info](http://redux.js.org/docs/api/Store.html#dispatch)